lucasrcezimbra/lucasrcezimbra.github.io/content/anotacoes/Migrating pyproject.toml from Poetry to uv.md

 ---
-title: Migrating from Poetry to uv
+title: Migrating pyproject.toml from Poetry to uv
 date: 2024-12-30
 lastmod: 2024-12-30
 ---